How to Set Up a Minecraft Server on Ubuntu Server (Headless)

 sudo usermod -aG sudo minecraft # Optional: Grant sudo access if needed for user, but generally avoid for security

-Switch to the minecraft
+Switch to the minecraft user:

 Bash